opencurve/curve/docs/en/nebd_en.md

    1. There's no time out for RPC requests from part1.

-   2. Part1 only execute retries for errors of RPC requests themselves, and forward error      codes return by RPC to upper level directly.
+   2. Part1 only executes retries for errors of RPC requests themselves, and forward error      codes return by RPC to upper level directly.

 Use Write request as an example, and figure3 is the flow chart of the request:

-- Forward Write request from upper level to part2 through RPC request, and wait without setting the time out.
+- Forward Write request from upper level to part2 through RPC requests, and wait without setting the time out.

-  - If the RPC request return successfully, return to upper level corresponding to the RPC response.
+  - If the RPC requests return successfully, return to upper level corresponding to the RPC response.

   - If disconnection occurs of unable to connect, wait for a while and retry.

    <img src="../images/nebd-part1-write-request.png" alt="images\nebd-part1-write-request" width="300" />

    <center><font size=2> Figure 3: Flow chart of write request sent by NEBD client</font></center>

    Other requests follow similar procedures as write request does.

 2. Heartbeat management:

-   In order to avoid upper level application finishing without closing files opened, part2 will check heartbeat status of files (opened files info reported by part1 through regular heartbeat), and will close the files of which the last heartbeat time have exceeded the threshold.
+   In order to avoid upper level application finishing without closing files opened, part2 will check heartbeat status of files (opened files info reported by part1 through regular heartbeat), and will close the files of which the last heartbeat time has exceeded the threshold.

-   The different between closing files with time out heartbeat and files that requested to close by upper level applications is that the time-out closing will not remove file info from metafile.
+   The difference between closing files with time out heartbeat and files that requested to close by upper level applications is that the time-out closing will not remove file info from metafile.
 But there's a case that an upper level application suspended somehow and recovered later, this will also cause a heartbeat time out and therefore corresponding files are closed.
 Thus, when part2 receiving requests from part1, it will first check whether the metafile own the records for current files.
 If it does and corresponding files are in closed status, part2 will first open corresponding files and execute following requests.